 What Crimes Are Increasing?

 - Violence and sexual offences have remained the most committed crime in Newcastle Central over the past 12-month period.
-There are unfortunately little to no signs of that changing, despite dips here and there.
+There are, unfortunately, few to no signs of that changing, despite dips here and there.

 What Crimes Are Decreasing?